mkierzenka/SWDevProj/README.md

 * demoTest.cpp does not delete anything, memory leaks here

-* Clean up client and server, try to get more than two clients to connect successfully

 * DataFrame needs equals and hash (probably other classes do too...)

 * See if there are other places where Blocks can be cleared instead of repeatedly